megabuz/react-infinite-area/README.md

 Second you need to calculate boundaries of the content inside scrollable area, wrap the container with `InfiniteArea.Provider` and add `InfiniteArea.Root` with your content inside.

-_We delegate this logic to developers as sometimes it can be easier and faster to calculate it manually_
+_react-infinite-area doesn't calculate boundaries because sometimes it can be easier and faster to calculate it manually_

 ```jsx
 const { minX, minY, maxX, maxY } = useMyOwnCustomBoundariesCalc();